Evidence-Based Policing Matrix

 What police practice or strategy was examined?

 This study evaluated the impact of Operation LASER (Los Angeles’ Strategic Extraction and Restoration program), a program conducted by the Los Angeles Police Department Newton Division to target gun violence.
-This operation has two components, a chronic offender component and a chronic location component, with five primary goals: targeted arrests of offenders from specific neighborhoods and areas, restore peace to neighborhoods and communities, remove anonymity of gun offenders, remove anonymity of gang members, and reduce gun and gang-related crime in the Newton Division.
+This operation has two components, and thus appears twice in the matrix.
+The focus of this entry is on the combination of chronic offender and chronic location components, which were targeted at five hot corridors within the division.
+These programs had five primary goals: targeted arrests of offenders from specific neighborhoods and areas, restore peace to neighborhoods and communities, remove anonymity of gun offenders, remove anonymity of gang members, and reduce gun and gang-related crime in the Newton Division.
 The centerpiece of the offender-based strategies involved the creation of a crime intelligence detail (CID), composed originally of two sworn officers and one crime analyst.
 The CID’s mission is to gather information from all available sources to produce proactive intelligence briefs called Chronic Offender Bulletins.
 The bulletin contains pertinent information on each individual, such as description, physical idiosyncrasies (tattoos), gang affiliation, prior crimes committed, parole or probation status, and locations of where the individual was stopped in or near Newton Division.
 The bulletins, which are updated every quarter, are accessible through the officers’ patrol car computers and are intended to assist officers in identifying crime trends and solving current investigations, and to give officers a tool for proactive police work.
 Location-based strategies included directed patrols, bike officer and foot patrols, and more extensive use of CCTV cameras.
-The chronic offender component of the intervention occurred in each reporting district in the Newton Division, however, the location-based components were targeted at five hot corridors within the division.

 How was the intervention evaluated?

 LASER was assessed at the reporting district (RD) level using a panel design to investigate specific declines in gun crime for the first 10 months after the operation began.
-Based on the study’s implementation strategy, three separate indicators for intervention effects were created.
-The first indicator measured whether an RD received any intervention.
-The second indicator measured whether the RD received both the chronic offender and chronic location intervention.
-The third indicator measured whether only the chronic offender intervention was received.
 Experimental RDs were compared to control RDs from the other seven divisions.
 This study used data from all Part I and Part II incidents reported to the LAPD where a firearm was involved from January 2006 to June 2012.

 What were the key findings?